smoeding/prolog-wordle/README.md

     zyste
     4411 candidates

-With the provided word list there are more than 4000 possible solutions when the game starts and no additional facts are added to the knowledge base.
+With the provided list of German words there are more than 4000 possible solutions when the game starts and no additional facts are added to the knowledge base.

 Let's start and try the word *insel*.
 Maybe this guess tells us the letters *i*, *e* and *l* are yellow and the letters *n* and *s* are gray.
 So we enter this data into the knowledge base: